 Rope swing at Lagaan Falls

 Cambugahay Falls is also located in Lazi on Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 35-minute drive to reach Cambugahay Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 35-minute drive to reach the falls

-The Cambugahay Falls entrance fee is 20 pesos and also a parking fee which is by donation only.
-To use the rope swings and rubber tubes down at these Siquijor Falls the cost is 50 pesos.
+The entrance fee is 20 pesos and also a parking fee which is by donation only.
+To use the rope swings and rubber tubes, there is an additional cost of 50 pesos.

-The falls on a nice day! – Photo: A Break In A Journey
+The falls on a nice day – Photo: Jonas Hornehoj

 Dozens of sheltered huts are available to rent around the cascades if you wish to set your belongings down away from the water’s edge.
-There’s also some make-shift change rooms for visitors to use if need be.
+There are also some make-shift change rooms for visitors to use if need be.

-If you have a DJI Mavic Drone Camera, I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!
+If you have a drone camera I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!